-He began his career in 2006 at Merrill Lynch's London office as an intern and he was working on corporate finance projects for financial institutions.
+He began his career in 2006 at Merrill Lynch's London office as an intern and he was working part-time on corporate finance projects for financial institutions while attending university as well.

-From 2007 to 2011, he worked at Deutsche Bank's London office, first as an analyst and later as an associate in the field of corporate finance (for Central and Eastern European corporate customers).
+From 2007 to 2011, he was an analyst in Deutsche Bank's London office and then a financial advisor in the field of corporate finance (for Central and Eastern European corporate customers).

-From 2011-2016, he worked for McKinsey & Company Inc. as an associate mostly working on banking related projects.
+From 2011-2016, he worked for McKinsey & Company Inc. as a senior consultant mostly working on banking related projects.

-He joined OTP Bank in 2016 as Managing Director of the Digital Sales and Development Directorate.
+He joined OTP Bank in 2016 as managing director of the Digital Sales and Development Directorate.
 After the agile transformation at the Bank, he became responsible for the management of the Omnichannel Tribe from 2019.
-In addition, since January 2021, he has been the head of the Daily Banking Tribe.
+In addition, since January 2021, he was the head of the Daily Banking Tribe.

-From March 2021, he is the Deputy CEO of OTP Bank, the head of the IT Division (as of 1 May 2021 Digital Division).
+Since March 2021, he has been the Deputy CEO of OTP Bank, the head of the IT Division (as of 1 May 2021 Digital Division) and the Member of the Management Committee.
+Since July 2023 he is the Chairman of the Executive Steering Committee.

 From 2020 he has been Chairman of the Supervisory Board of OTP banka d.d. in Croatia.
 He is also a member of the OTP Mobil Kft.
-Supervisory Board and the Board of Directors of PortfoLion Ltd. He is also the head of the Digitization Working Group of the Hungarian Banking Association and a member of the Mastercard European Advisory Board.
+Supervisory Board, the Board of Directors of PortfoLion Ltd., and the Supervisory Board of Fizz.hu (Ecosystem Ltd.).
+He is also the head of the Digitization Working Group of the Hungarian Banking Association and a member of the Mastercard European Advisory Board and the vice president responsible for digital transformation of IVSZ IT Association of Hungary.